 Tags: Office, trick

-- how to add a song to word
+- how to insert a music file into a word document

-- how to add music to word document
+- how to add music to my document

 - How to Change and Use Timezone (Tzutil) in Windows 7